Subliminal Persuasion

 Did you know you can have a non-verbal influence on your prospect's mood and state of mind?

-To begin any effective sales interaction your prospect needs to be open to the conversation and have some trust in what you say.
+Initiating a successful sales dialogue requires your prospect to be receptive to the conversation and to trust in your words.

-In that respect doubt is the enemy of persuasion.
+In this context, doubt is the adversary of persuasion.

-The most effective rapport building techniques are subliminal persuasion.
+The most effective rapport building techniques are subliminal methods.

 I have written about this in my e-book, "Sales Rapport".